What Is It?

-Lorinda will be joined by Cathy Wilde and Jannell Canerday to perform in concert on Friday evening at 7:30.
-Their group, “na Skylark”, which simply means “the Skylark” in Irish, is dedicated to playing the traditional music of Ireland, Scotland, and other Celtic lands on Ireland’s national instruments: the Irish harp and Irish uilleann (“elbow”) pipes.
-Tickets are $15 in advance and $20 at the door.
-There is no charge for workshop participants.
+HARPfest also includes a concert given by the workshop instructor on Friday night.
+Last year, harp enthusiasts enjoyed the music of Lorinda Jones and her friends, Cathy Wilde and Jannell Canerday.
+Their group, “na Skylark”, which simply means “the Skylark” in Irish, is dedicated to playing the traditional music of Ireland, Scotland, and other Celtic lands on Ireland’s national instruments: the Irish harp and Irish uilleann (“elbow”) pipes

 Lodging at the Center